sadukie/st-nick-cs-advent-2025/README.md

-# st-nick-cs-advent-2025
-C# Advent - St. Nicholas' Goodies - a TUI with C# 14 Features
+# St. Nicholas' Goodies - a TUI with C# 14 Examples

+This is the code repository that goes with [Sadukie's C# Advent 2025 post](https://sadukie.com/2025/12/06/csadvent.html).

+This is only demo code.